lucapette/lucapette.github.com/_posts/2017-03-03-webpack-in-development-and-semantic-ui-setup.markdown

 title: "Webpack in development and semantic-ui setup"
 description: Webpack in development and semantic-ui setup
 keywords: react, webpack, source maps, flowtype, semantic-ui
+category: react
 layout: articles
 ---

-This article is part of a series.
-If you have not read previous articles, I suggest you check [them](/react.hmtl) first!
+This article is part of the series [my journey with React and its ecosystem](/react.html).
+If you have not familiar with it, I suggest you check that out first!

 ## How do I setup webpack for development?